-Anticipating a positive response from former students, we have made arrangements to charter the boat from August 10-17 in the summer of 2019.
-We will join the boat in Kulusuk in Eastern Greenland and we will board on August 10 to explore and photograph one of the last remote and unspoiled wilderness areas in the world.
+After the huge success of our 2019 workshop in Eastern Greenland, we have made arrangements to charter the boat from August 15-23 in the summer of 2020.
+We will join Artika again, a 65 ft Dutch built, Icelandic based wooden schooner, in Kulusuk, Eastern Greenland to explore and photograph one of the last remote and unspoiled wilderness areas in the world.

 We will see massive icebergs and glaciers and hopefully polar bears, arctic fox and several species of birds.
 The boat will be our “floating Arctic cabin” from which we will base ourselves and go ashore every day to hike, explore and shoot the surrounding area; be it animals, birds, ice, glaciers or magnificent arctic vistas from along the sea shore or from the top of a peak or mountain top.
 The boat will move a few hours everyday to a new anchorage in order to change our vista and give us new subject matter to shoot.